GauravRohit/cryptogui/README.md

 # CryptGUI
 ### Running the Program
+Make sure that you have the Java Runtime Environment installed.
 Download the `CryptoGUI.jar` file and double click to run.
+If you are on Linux you may have to give the file permission to execute `$ chmod +x CryptoGui.jar`.

 ### Features
 Key: Enter the key you wish to encrypt your file with.